Unpacking the Causes of Infertility in Women (With a Side of Hope)

 What are the most common causes of infertility in women?

-The most common causes of female infertility include ovulatory disorders (such as PCOS and hypothalamic dysfunction), blocked or damaged fallopian tubes, endometriosis, uterine abnormalities (such as fibroids or polyps), and age-related decline in egg quality and quantity.
+The most common causes include ovulatory disorders (such as PCOS and hypothalamic dysfunction), blocked or damaged fallopian tubes, endometriosis, uterine abnormalities (such as fibroids or polyps), and age-related decline in egg quality and quantity.
 In some cases, no identifiable cause is found — this is known as unexplained infertility.
-A thorough evaluation by a reproductive specialist can help identify the underlying issue and guide treatment.
+A thorough evaluation by a reproductive specialist can help identify your underlying issue and guide treatment.

 Can endometriosis cause infertility?

 Yes.
-Endometriosis affects approximately 30–50% of women with fertility difficulties.
+Endometriosis affects approximately 25–50% of women with fertility difficulties.
 The condition causes tissue similar to the uterine lining to grow outside the uterus, which can lead to scarring, blocked fallopian tubes, inflammation, and impaired egg quality.
 However, many women with endometriosis do conceive naturally or with medical assistance.
-Early diagnosis and appropriate management significantly improve fertility outcomes.
+Early diagnosis and appropriate management can significantly improve your fertility outcomes.

 At what age does female fertility start to decline?

-Female fertility begins a gradual decline from the late 20s, with a more significant drop after age 35.
-By 40, both the quantity and quality of eggs decline considerably, making conception harder and increasing the risk of chromosomal abnormalities.
-This is due to the natural depletion of the ovarian reserve — women are born with all the eggs they will ever have.
+Female fertility begins a gradual decline from the late 20s, with a more noticeable drop after age 35.
+By 40, both the quantity and quality of your eggs decline considerably, making conception harder and increasing the risk of chromosomal abnormalities.
+This is due to the natural depletion of the ovarian reserve — you're born with all the eggs you'll ever have.
 While age is an important factor, many women in their late 30s and early 40s do conceive successfully, particularly with appropriate support.

 Can stress cause infertility in women?